Food Branding: The Secret Ingredient to Culinary Success

 Oatly: Creating Controversy (and Sales)

 A modest oat milk has become a cultural phenomenon due to Oatly’s bold and sometimes contentious marketing strategy.
-Their advertising is unapologetically sustainable and strange, has fostered discussions about plant-based diets, and developed devoted followers.
+Their advertising is unapologetically sustainable and unconventional, having fostered discussions about plant-based diets and developed devoted followers.

 Greggs: From Bakery Chain To Cultural Icon